Barnier: No transition before Brexit divorce is settled

 The previous three rounds of Brexit negotiations led to little progress on the key issues of financial settlement, citizens' rights and the border of Ireland.

-Unless talks proceed on these issues, the UK will not be able to start negotiating on a transitional deal that May sugegsted could be two-year-long after 2019.
+Unless talks proceed on these issues, the UK will not be able to start negotiating on a transitional deal that May sugegsted could be two-years-long after 2019.

 May on Friday committed to settling the bills so that no EU member state has to pay more or receive less because the UK leaves the bloc, and said the European Court of Justice could play a role in defending citizens' rights.